karmaniverous/rrstack/handbook/react.md

 Subpath export: `@karmaniverous/rrstack/react`

-Two small hooks that observe a live RRStack instance without re‑wrapping its control surface.
+Two small hooks observe a live RRStack instance without re‑wrapping its control surface.
 RRStack remains the single source of truth: you call its methods directly; the hooks subscribe to its post‑mutation notifications.

 ## Install / import